xeokit/xeopy/README.md

 You will find example files here: https://github.com/paireks/xeopy/tree/master/xeopy/tests/examples

-## Unit tests

-You can find and run unit tests inside the project here: https://github.com/paireks/xeopy/tree/master/xeopy/tests/unittests
+## How to run it

+1. Clone this repository
+2. Run one of the example .py files -> it should generate html file
+3. Run generated html file on localhost.
+Some IDEs (such as PyCharm) will let you do it with one click of a button (for PyCharm just open generated html file and click web-browser logo).

 ## How it works

 xeopy concept is really simple: underneath it creates an html file filled with JS code which uses Xeokit.
 Later you can open such html file and see the results.

+## Unit tests

+You can find and run unit tests inside the project here: https://github.com/paireks/xeopy/tree/master/xeopy/tests/unittests